creativecommons/wp-plugin-creativecommons/README.md

 *Possible future features*

 Here's a list of some features we'd love to add to this plugin or support in a separate (child) plugin.
+If you'd like these or other features to be implemented you may consider supporting this plugin with code contributions, testing or hiring us to sponsor development.

 - Allow media files to be licensed
 - Allow to search (using external search engines) for specific Creative Commons licensed media files